eclipse/vorto/Readme.md

 # Overview

-[Vorto](http://www.eclipse.org/vorto) provides a Web Editor that lets you describe the device functionality and characteristics using a simple Vorto language (Vorto DSL) and save them as **Information Models**.
-These models are then managed in a [Vorto Repository](http://vorto.eclipse.org).
-[Code generators](http://vorto.eclipse.org/#/generators) convert these models into device - specific "stubs" that run on the device and send Information Model compliant messages to an IoT Backend.
-In order to process these messages in the IoT backend, Vorto offers a set of **technical components**, for example parsers and validators.
-For devices sending arbitrary, non-Vorto, messages to an IoT backend, the **Device Payload Mapping Engine** helps to transform these messages to platform-specific IoT Digital Twin API's, such as for Eclipse Ditto or AWS IoT Shadow.
+[Eclipse Vorto](http://www.eclipse.org/vorto) allows device manufacturers to easily **describe device functionality** and characteristics as Device Information Models and manage them in a central [Vorto Repository](http://vorto.eclipse.org).
+Vorto provides convenient tools for IoT Device Developers to **convert** Device Information Models **to source code** that runs on the device or gateway, easing the integration with IoT Platforms, such as the Bosch IoT Suite.
+This enables IoT Solution Developers to easily **integrate devices** into their IoT Solutions.

 # Getting started with Vorto